 From the point of view of so-called green living, the modern suburbanite is pretty well hog-tied.
 If he wants to go green, he cannot do so unilaterally.
 He must wait until the local authority or national utility does something about it.
 But it wasn't always this way.
 This frustratingly restrictive suburban life is, historically, a very recent phenomenon.

-Nature could cope in these circumstances because the population density was below the threshold within which resident natural processes could provide its needs and absorb its waste without disruption.
+Nature was able to cope in these circumstances because the population density was below the threshold within which resident natural processes could provide its needs and absorb its waste without disruption.
 To live in this way, these people must have had a very wide base of knowledge about nature that penetrated to quite a detailed level.
 But their reward was a quality and experience of life we cannot have today.

 Then came civilization, or more correctly, exploitation.
 After all, looking at it purely from a systems analysis point of view, civilization is essentially the implementation by an elite few of a hierarchical construct known as 'law' whose purpose is to facilitate the ordered and peaceful containment and exploitation of the poor by the rich.